Accessibility isn’t just for websites anymore. The forthcoming new regulations will apply to all Federal information.

 |Item not addressed clearly.||HTML and XML markup languages are required to be used so that assistive technologies (AT) used by blind and disabled people can correctly access, read, and interpret the content.|

 International accessibility standards for websites have been adopted by many governments worldwide since their release in 2008.
-These standards are known as WCAG 2.0 (Web Content Accessibility Guidelines) and are available at www.w3.org/TR/WCAG20.
-(The acronym WCAG 2.0 is often pronounced “W-kahg-two.”)
+These standards are known as WCAG 2.0 (Web Content Accessibility Guidelines) and are available at the W3C's website, www.w3.org/TR/WCAG20.
+(The acronym WCAG 2.0 is often pronounced “W-Kahg-two.”)

 But WCAG 2.0 addresses only web content and not documents and other common types of files, so many governments around the world have created their own standards for documents.
-At this time there are no international standards for documents and other content other than WCAG 2.0 for websites.
+At this time, the W3C is beginning to document how to apply WCAG to documents and other content than websites.

-The Access Board has a draft of the new standards and guidelines on its website. [ www.access-board.gov/508.htm ] A PDF of the draft is available, too. [ www.access-board.gov/sec508/refresh/draft-rule.pdf ]
+The Access Board has a 2011 draft of the new standards and guidelines on its website. [www.access-board.gov/sec508/refresh/draft-rule.htm].
+A PDF of the draft is available. [www.access-board.gov/sec508/refresh/draft-rule.pdf]

 ICT 2.0 will also dissolve the barrier between what’s a website and what’s telecommunication.
 This is critical, given how prevalent smart phones, PDAs, slates, tablets, and touch-screen kiosks have become that are both computers and telecommunication devices.